robpomeroy/BrightOS/docs/Testing.md

 ### System Requirements

-- **Windows 10 or later** with Hyper-V enabled (Home, Pro, Enterprise, or Education editions; Home edition requires Hyper-V workarounds)
+- **Windows 10 or later** with Hyper-V enabled (Pro, Enterprise, or Education editions are officially supported; Home may work with nonstandard Hyper-V workarounds on a best-effort basis)
 - **WSL2** ([Enable WSL](https://learn.microsoft.com/en-gb/windows/wsl/install))
 - **Administrator privileges** (for Vagrant and Hyper-V)